brightio/penelope/README.md

 * emojis don't appear on mate-terminal (parrot OS)
 * download command: path links are not clickable on qterminal (Kali Linux)
 * penelope menu commands and PTY autoresize operate on the same socket.
 This could be an advantage but it has a side effect that for example if nano is open on target, then detaching the session and attempt a download, penelope copes with that by sending Ctrl-Z -> Ctrl-E -> Ctrl-U. Then must run fg to get the process back.
 Maybe consider to spawn extra socket for controling the session in the future.
 However, if before executing a menu command, the target's terminal if left on a clear state, then there is no problem.
+### Thanks to
+* [Cristian Grigoriu - @crgr](https://github.com/crgr) for inspiring me to automate the PTY upgrade process.
+This is how this project was born.
+* [Paul Taylor - @bao7uo](https://github.com/bao7uo) for advising me that penelope should not be shipped without the ability to connect to a bind shell.